avrae/avrae/docs/cheatsheets/pc_combat.rst

 To add Effects :

-   !init effect <combatant name> <duration> <effect name> [roll arguments]
+   !i effect <combatant name> <duration> <effect name> [roll arguments]

    duration is number of rounds.
-If roll arguments are passed they will append to any calls of !init attack from the effected combatant until the effect ends.
+If roll arguments are passed they will append to any calls of !i attack from the effected combatant until the effect ends.

 To remove Effects:

-   !init re <combatant name> [effect name]
+   !i re <combatant name> [effect name]